 There are lots of reasons for living in at ECS.
-A large number of Cathedral Choristers do for a start to make their busy lives a little easier.
+Many of the Cathedral Choristers do for a start to make their busy lives a little easier.
 Other children live here because their homes are too far away to make the daily journey conveniently possible.
-Occasional boarding is also a popular option for a large number of school families.
+Occasional boarding is also a popular option for a number of school families.

 The majority of bedrooms sleep two or more children.
-The boarders’ common room has a television, DVD player, books and two computers with email access for making regular contact with home.
-Board games and table tennis are popular evening and weekend actvities.
-Organised trips take place at weekends to the local swimming pool, bowling, beach, moors and many other places.
+The boarders’ common room has a television, DVD player, books and a good supply of board games in addition to three computers with email access for making regular contact with home.
+There is also a games room available for boarders to enjoy table tennis, air hockey and pool.
+Organised trips take place at weekends to the local swimming pool, bowling, cinema, beaches, moors and many other places.

 A number of local day pupils enjoyed the boarding experience so much that they are now regular flexi boarders!